turtlepod/genbu/README.md

 ### Theme Layout and Sidebar:

-Genbu is powered with 9 Layout, You can set the layout globally via WordPress customize.
+Genbu is powered with 9 Layout, You can set the layout globally via WordPress customizer or using Layout Meta Box in post edit screen.
 * Content (No Sidebar)
 * Content / Sidebar 1
 * Sidebar 1 / Content